intel-lab-lkp/linux/Documentation/filesystems/proc.rst

  Cpus_active_mm              mask of CPUs on which this process has an active
                              memory context
- Cpus_active_mm_list         Same as previous, but in "list format" Mems_allowed                mask of memory nodes allowed to this process Mems_allowed_list           Same as previous, but in "list format" voluntary_ctxt_switches     number of voluntary context switches nonvoluntary_ctxt_switches  number of non voluntary context switches
+ Cpus_active_mm_list         Same as previous, but in "list format" Mems_allowed                mask of SystemRAM nodes for general allocations Mems_allowed_list           Same as previous, but in "list format" voluntary_ctxt_switches     number of voluntary context switches nonvoluntary_ctxt_switches  number of non voluntary context switches